ozyurtf/gpu-programming/README.md

 ### Scheduling In Modern NVIDIA GPUs

 GPUs typically work on tasks from one application at a time.
-There is an exclusive access to GPU resources for a single application.
+There is not an exclusive access to GPU resources for a single application.
 Context switch time when the GPU changes from executing tasks for one application to another is ~25 microseconds.
 This quick switch time allows for efficient sharing of GPU resources among multiple applications, even if not truly simultaneous.

 Modern GPUs support concurrent kernel execution.
 Different kernels from the same application can run at the same time on different parts of the GPU.
 This feature allows for better utilization of GPU resources and can improve overall application performance.